aredn/documentation/arednGettingStarted/installing_firmware.rst

 Installing AREDN |trade| Firmware
 =================================

-There are two cases for installing AREDN |trade| firmware:

-1. If you already have an existing version of AREDN |trade| running on your device, then you can use your computer's web browser and navigate to **Setup > Administration > Firmware Update** to install your new firmware.
-This process will be explained in more detail in the **Configuration Deep Dive** section of this guide.
-Also, see *Firmware Upgrade Tips* in the **How-to Guides** section for additional information.

-2. If you are installing AREDN |trade| firmware on a device for the first time, each hardware platform may require a unique procedure.
+The diagram below shows your computer with the downloaded firmware image connected to the node using Ethernet cables in order to install the AREDN |trade| image.
+It is highly recommended that you connect the computer and node through a simple (dumb) Ethernet switch so that the switch can maintain the computer's network link even when the node is rebooting.
+Do *not* use a network router for this purpose -- only a dumb switch.
+This is not for the sake of the radio, but it allows your computer to maintain its Ethernet interface link even when the node reboots.

 .. image:: _images/firmware-install.png
   :alt: Firmware Install Connections
   :align: center

-The diagram above shows that your computer with the downloaded firmware image must be connected to the node using Ethernet cables in order to install the AREDN |trade| image.
-It is highly recommended that you connect the computer and node through a simple (dumb) Ethernet switch so that the switch can maintain the computer's network link even when the node is rebooting.
-Do *not* use a network router for this purpose -- only a dumb switch.
-This is not a requirement for the sake of the radio, but may be useful for your computer to maintain its Ethernet interface link.

 Different radio hardware will require different methods for installing the AREDN |trade| firmware.

-For **Ubiquiti** 802.11n devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* will connect to the node's TFTP *server* in order to upload the firmware image.
+- For **Ubiquiti** 802.11n devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* will connect to the node's TFTP *server* in order to upload the firmware image.
 For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.

-For **Mikrotik** and **TP-LINK** devices, your computer will run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* and the node's remote boot *client* will download the boot image from your computer.
-For **GL-iNet** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
+- For **Mikrotik** and **TP-LINK** devices, your computer will run a `Preboot eXecution Environment (PXE) <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ and the node's remote boot *client* will download the boot image from your computer.

+- For **GL-iNet** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.

 In the *Firmware Tips* section of the **How-To Guide** you will find assistance if you experience an issue uploading firmware to your device.
 The **How-To Guide** also contains a *Virtual Machine Installs* section for help installing x86_64 firmware images on a VM for a virtualized node.